BacktoEdgar/test-guide-Card-Stories/README.md

 ## Step 1: Casual Run
 If you're still reading, then you probably want to know some more.
 This step is if you want what to keep in mind for a casual run or if you want to know the minimum required about the set/game.
 But first, a breakdown; the set has 78 achievements:
 1. 17 for story purposes: 11 Progression + 3 Endings + 3 for optional story decisions
-2. 9 more that you can get along the story: 3 tutorials + 5 chest collection + 1 Quest
+2. 9 more that you can get along the story: 3 tutorials + 5 chest collection + 1 sidequest
 3. 13 for Challenges
 4. 9 for Trading
 5. 2 for Cards Collection and for unlocking all possible locations